RohitKulkarni02/onboarding-sandbox-utils/README.md

-This repository is deprecated and will be sunset as part of Q3 cleanup.

-See issue #3 for decommissioning policy.
+# Onboarding Sandbox Utils

+This repo was used for early onboarding experiments.

+→ See Issue #2 for full deprecation lifecycle.